Hirosvk/Tangolet/proposal/reflection.md

   * SQL, when I needed a complicated inquiry.
   * ActiveRecord's id assignments.
   * custom validation
+* figuring out the complexity of the app, especially Flux Cycle.

+# bugs
+* most mysterious and time-consuming bugs came from spelling errors
+* others were about understanding the complexity of Flux cycles.
+Though some took a while to debug, they were very educational and never felt like I wasted time on them.
+At the end of the making, I feel that I have a firm grasp on how Flux cycle works.
+* I approached the problem by isolating the issue: putting debuggers and console.logs, and going through step by step, checking each variables until I find it.
+* Though some errors took time to solve, I always felt I was making progress toward solving it.

+* flux cycle malfunction -> solved by re-organizing the cycle
+* flux timing issue
+  * submitting test before graded
+  * reading the values of the state that has not been updated after mount -> solved by giving empty objects/arrays instead of undefined.
+Also by tweaking componentWill/DidMount.
+  * some other bugs came from going a view to view, and certain component does not unmount, but receive new props. (it appears as if they were different component, but React optimize re-rendering and only updates changes).
+  * --> fixed by putting componentWillReceiveProps and triggering necessary updates.
+  * --> in the case of Index views, I just made sure that Stores are updated correctly.

 # What to do differently
 * keeping the code more DRY